GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Installing the Plugins

 *<span style="color:red">Note: these instructions don't work yet.
 They will soon.
-Meanwhile you'll need to  download the plugin from Github and install it from disk.</span>*
+Meanwhile you'll need to follow [these instrucitons](https://github.com/GoogleCloudPlatform/gcloud-intellij/blob/master/README.md#installation).</span>*

 The plugin can be installed from the
 [IntelliJ IDEA Plugin Repository](https://www.jetbrains.com/idea/plugins/).